Things To Do

 You will also find “salted mines” in the Nantahala Gorge

-Nantahala Village Located just a few miles from the Lodge.
+Nantahala Riding Stable Located just a few miles from the Lodge.
 Owned and operated by the Loftis family for over 30 years.
-They are open mid-March until November 828-488-9649
+828-488-9649